Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Velocities profile shape functions

 \section{Velocities profile shape functions}

-The simplest formulation considered in this work is the sinusoidal flow profile, as presented by \citet{gabard2008computational}.
+The simplest formulation considered in this work is the sinusoidal flow profile, as presented by \mbox{\citet{gabard2013Comparison}}.
 In this case,

-where $M_s$ is the free-stream Mach number, and $\delta_s$ is the boundary layer thickness.
+where $M_s$ is the free-stream Mach number, and $\delta_s$ is a boundary layer thickness parameter.

-Another commonly employed formulation in the literature is the hyperbolic tangent profile introduced by \citet{rienstra2008spatial}, which was used, for instance, by \citet{roncen2020WavenumberBased} in their work on 2D flow profile effects on impedance eduction.
+Another commonly employed formulation in the literature is the hyperbolic tangent profile introduced by \citet{rienstra2008spatial}, and used by \citet{roncen2020WavenumberBased} in their work on 2D flow profile effects on impedance eduction.
 This profile is given by

-where $M_c$ is the centreline Mach number, $r$ is the radial position, and $\delta_t$ is a shape factor.
+where $M_c$ is the centreline Mach number, $r$ is the radial position, and $\delta_t$ is a boundary layer thickness parameter.
 In this work, we use the coordinate transformation $r = 2|x|/W$ to obtain the flow profiles in the $x$ coordinate system.

 We also aim to consider a more realistic representation of a turbulent boundary layer velocity profile.
 One may express the boundary profile over a smooth wall using a universal wall law, which, according to \citet{van1956turbulent}, is given by